-Robert Leitch is a secondary schoolteacher from Bexley.
+Robert Leitch is a secondary schoolteacher.
 Follow him on Twitter.

 Just last week I attended the funeral of my own grandmother – she had become very frail after a number of health difficulties and so her death was not a surprise, although it remained tremendously saddening nonetheless.
 It is through this grandparent-like perspective that people of the so-called ‘younger generation’ will view the late Baroness Thatcher, herself born just a few years before my own grandmother.